 The progress bar will appear and indicate flywheel speed.
-When the flywheel is at minimum operating speed, the stabilize button will appear so stabilization can be turned on.
-This may take up to 30 minutes, depending on the speed of the flywheel when the +12 VDC low current is turned back on.
+When the flywheel is at minimum operating speed, the stabilize button will appear so stabilization can be turned off.
+This may take up to 30 minutes, depending on the speed of the flywheel when +12 VDC high current is turned back on.